rpunnett/basic_linux_kernel/README.md

 linux_kernel
 ============

-A small linux kernel, in assembly and C, that prints a string to console.
+A linux kernel, in assembly and C, that prints a string to console.

 Based off the the project found here: